 Today the ACF has 34 members: 30 national competition agencies and four regional agencies as members

-The first Biannual Conference was held in South Africa 3 September 2014
+First Biennial Conference was held in South Africa in 2014

 South Africa was elected as the Chair, with Mauritius as Vice Chair and Senegal as the Secretary